-The neonatal sepsis is categorized into early and late based on the age of onset.
-Early neonatal sepsis affects infants less than 72 hours of age ( some experts will advocate using 7 days as a limit for early-onset sepsis); whereas, we see late-onset infections are seen in infants older than 72 hours to 28 days of age.
-Early recognition and appropriate treatment are necessary to decrease the significant morbidity and mortality in this age group.
+The World Health Organization categorizes neonatal sepsis into early and late based on the age of onset.
+Early neonatal sepsis affects infants less than 72 hours of age ( some experts will advocate using 7 days as a limit for early-onset sepsis); whereas, we see late-onset infections in infants older than 72 hours to 28 days of age.
+Early recognition and treatment are necessary to decrease the significant morbidity and mortality in this age group.

-The etiology of early-onset neonatal sepsis is predominantly caused by Group Beta Streptococcal (GBS) infection followed by Escherichia coli sepsis.
-Risk factors are maternal Group B streptococcal colonization, chorioamnionitis, premature or prolonged (greater than 18 hours) rupture of membranes, preterm birth (less than 37 weeks) and multiple gestations.
+The etiology of early-onset neonatal sepsis is predominantly caused by Group Beta Streptococcal (GBS) infection followed by Escherichia coli.
+Risk factors are maternal Group B streptococcal colonization, chorioamnionitis, premature or prolonged (greater than 18 hours) rupture of membranes, and preterm birth (less than 37 weeks).

-The etiology of late-onset neonatal sepsis is from pathogens like Guillain-Barre syndrome (GBS), E. coli, Coagulase-negative Staphylococci, Staphylococcus aureus, Klebsiella pneumonia, Enterococci (more common in preterm infants), Pseudomonas, and Candida albicans.
+The etiology of late-onset neonatal sepsis includes pathogens such as Group B strep, E. coli, Coagulase-negative Staphylococci, Staphylococcus aureus, Klebsiella pneumonia, Enterococci (more common in preterm infants), Pseudomonas, and Candida albicans.
 Risk factors for late-onset neonatal sepsis are prematurity, low birth weight, prolonged indwelling catheter use, invasive procedures, ventilator-associated pneumonia, and prolonged antibiotic usage.

-WHO statistics say more than one million neonatal deaths around the world each year are caused by neonatal sepsis/pneumonia making it leading cause of infant mortality, whereas pre-term infants are more at risk for the neonatal sepsis in the United States.
-According to the Centers for Disease Control and Prevention (CDC), the incidence of early-onset neonatal sepsis in the United States is estimated to be 0.77 to 1 per 1000 live births.
-With the establishment of guidelines in universal screening and treating maternal GBS colonization, the incidence of early-onset sepsis in full-term infants has decreased to 0.3 to 0.4/1000 live births.
+WHO statistics cite over one million neonatal deaths around the world each year result from neonatal sepsis/pneumonia making it the leading cause of infant mortality.
+According to the Centers for Disease Control and Prevention (CDC), the estimated incidence of early-onset neonatal sepsis in the United States is 0.77 to 1 per 1000 live births.
+With the establishment of guidelines for universal screening and treatment of maternal GBS colonization, the incidence of early-onset sepsis in full-term infants has decreased to 0.3 to 0.4/1000 live births.
 However, the incidence of late-onset sepsis remained the same (0.4/1000).

-The activation of the pattern recognition receptors (PRR) like extracellular, toll-like receptors (TLRs) and intracellular NOD-like receptors (NLR) and RIG-like receptors (RLR) helps in recognition of a pathogen by the local immunity.
-Gram-positive, gram-negative sepsis activates TLR2 and TLR4 respectively; whereas, the double-stranded virus activates TLR3.
-They initiate an immune response by producing proinflammatory cytokines which in turn cause endothelial activation and damage causing SIRS, sepsis, and death.
+The activation of the pattern recognition receptors (PRR) like extracellular, toll-like receptors (TLRs), and intracellular NOD-like receptors (NLR) and RIG-like receptors (RLR) helps in recognition of a pathogen by the local immunity.
+Gram-positive, gram-negative sepsis activates TLR2 and TLR4, respectively; whereas, the double-stranded virus activates TLR3.
+They start an immune response by producing pro-inflammatory cytokines which cause endothelial activation and damage-causing SIRS, sepsis, and death.
 Premature neonates show dysregulation complement system making them susceptible to severe sepsis.

 Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and procalcitonin provide additional protection.
 Septic neonates have decreased the production of Interleukins (IL-1beta, TNF-alpha, IEN-gamma, and IL-12).
-The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow and their decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, DIC, and multi-organ failure.
+The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow, and decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, disseminated intravascular coagulation (DIC), and multi-organ failure.

 Neonatal sepsis has a varied presentation.
-The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness or simply being fussy.
-Necrotizing enterocolitis (NEC), ventilator-associated pneumonia, urinary tract infection are common in premature and very premature infants.
-The physical examination could be noncontributory or could show an ill-looking infant with abnormal or unstable vital signs.
+The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness, or being fussy.
+Necrotizing enterocolitis (NEC), ventilator-associated pneumonia, urinary tract infection are common in premature infants.
+The physical examination could be normal or may reveal signs that are suggestive of neonatal sepsis.

 A careful history is very important.
 History should include both maternal and infant risk factors.
-Maternal risk factors are prenatal care, maternal colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
-Infant risk factors are prematurity, birth weight, neonatal course, detailed history of NICU stay, length of ruptured membranes, ill contact and detailed feeding history.
+Maternal risk factors are lack of or delayed prenatal care, maternal GBS colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease, and maternal drug abuse.
+Infant risk factors are prematurity, low birth weight, post-neonatal course, detailed history of NICU stay, prolonged rupture of membranes, and sick contacts.

-The ill-looking child requires full septic work and broadspectrum antibiotic coverage with ampicillin and cefotaxime, the combination of which covers 100% of early neonatal infections and 93% of late-onset bacteremia.
-Gentamycin and penicillin can cover 94% of early infections.
-Cefotaxime is not sufficient to treat some Escherichia coli, Pseudomonas, Enterococci, Acinetobacter, and Listeria monocytogenes.
+The ill-appearing neonate requires a full septic work and broad-spectrum antibiotic coverage with ampicillin and cefotaxime, the combination of which covers 100% of early neonatal infections and 93% of late-onset bacteremia.
+Gentamicin and penicillin can cover 94% of early infections.
+Cefotaxime does not treat some Escherichia coli, Pseudomonas, Enterococci, Acinetobacter, and Listeria monocytogenes.
 Use of Cefotaxime in the NICU can cause outbreaks of drug-resistant nosocomial infections, which is a serious concern in many centers.
-Pediatric Infectious diseases specialists consider empiric treatment of neonatal herpes with Intravenous Acyclovir is considered if the CSF has elevated red cell count or in any ill-looking neonate where herpes is suspected.
-Ill looking infants and infants with risk factors should be admitted and treated empirically while waiting for the cultures.
+Pediatric Infectious diseases specialists consider empiric treatment of neonatal herpes with Intravenous Acyclovir if the CSF has an elevated red cell count or in any ill-looking neonate with suspected herpes.
+We admit and empirically treat ill-looking infants and infants with risk factors while waiting for the cultures.

 Fluid resuscitation is different to treat septic shock.
-In term neonate, the fluid bolus is 20 mL/kg as rapidly as possible up to 60 mL/kg, whereas in preterm neonate the fluid bolus consists of 10 mL/kg in 30 minutes and repeat if needed and then vasopressor support for the fluid refractory shock with dopamine and dobutamine.
-For catecholamine-resistant shock consider milrinone (cold shock with poor LV function and normal blood pressure, nitrous oxide (for low blood pressure and poor RV function), vasopressin, or terlipressin in conjunction with inotropes (for warm shock and low blood pressure)and consider ECMO if the child develops persistent fetal circulation.
+In term neonate, the fluid bolus is 20 ml/kg as rapidly as possible up to 60 ml/kg, whereas in the preterm neonate the fluid bolus comprises 10 ml/kg in 30-60 minutes and repeat if needed and then vasopressor support for the fluid refractory shock with dopamine and dobutamine.
+For catecholamine-resistant shock consider milrinone for a shock with poor LV function and normal blood pressure, nitrous oxide for low blood pressure and poor RV function, vasopressin, or terlipressin and Inotropes for warm shock and low blood pressure and consider ECMO if the child develops persistent fetal circulation.

-Based on the laboratory data, you can risk stratifying the well-looking febrile infants greater than 21 days of age without any risk factors and without any source of invasive infection can be risk stratified into high risk, medium risk and low risk.
-You can safely observe low-risk infants at home or in the hospital without empiric treatment.
-High-risk infants should be treated and observed in the hospital.
+Based on the laboratory data, you can risk stratifying the well-looking febrile infants greater than 21 days of age with no risk factors and with no source of invasive infection into high risk, medium risk, and low risk.
+You can safely observe low-risk infants at home or in the hospital without empiric treatment, meanwhile, high-risk infants are observed and treated in the hospital.
 You also can observe medium-risk infants in the hospital or at home before treating them empirically.
 If in doubt admit them to the pediatric unit for observation while waiting for the culture results.